RSPECT: Robust and Scalable Planner for Energy-Aware Coordination of UAV-UGV Teams in Aerial Monitoring: Experiments

 \section{Experiments}

-Experiments were performed with a team of Crazyflie 2.1 (UAV) and Turtlebot4 (UGV) to demonstrate the applicability our approach.
-The UAV was constrained to stay on the UGV for a fixed time after each tour, emulating battery swap time.
-Duration of each tour was constrained to mimic the effect of maximum flight time ($\overline{\tau_{\text{a}}}$).
-An OptiTrack motion capture (mo-cap) system was used, covering a volume of $6m{\times}6m{\times}3m$.
-The software architecture was built on ROS2.
-Mo-cap streamed real-time pose data for both robots.
-The UGV navigated with mo-cap localization.
-The UAV was controlled via commands for takeoff, land, and navigate $\mathcal{P}_{\text{UAV}}$.
-A Kalman filter handled state estimation, and a Mellinger controller managed flight control.
+Experiments were performed with two teams, each consisting of a Crazyflie 2.1 (UAV) and a Turtlebot4 (UGV), to demonstrate the applicability of the proposed approach in a multi-team setting (see Fig. \ref{fig:rspect_experiment_snapshot}).
+An OptiTrack motion capture system covering a volume of $5\,\text{m} \times 5\,\text{m} \times 3\,\text{m}$ was used for real-time localization.
+The software architecture was built on ROS2, with motion capture streaming real-time pose data for all robots.
+UGVs navigated using motion capture localization, and UAVs were controlled via takeoff, land, and waypoint navigation commands.
+A Kalman filter handled UAV state estimation and a Mellinger controller managed flight control.

-The scenario illustrated in Fig.\ref{fig:robustness_experiment} had $15$ points in $\mathcal{P}_{\text{UAV}}$.
-Alg.\ref{alg:integrated_path_planning} was used to generate a plan $X$ without any knowledge of the obstacles.
-The plan had three tours as shown in Fig.\ref{fig:robustness_experiment}a.
-As the team followed this plan, if a release/collect point was occupied by an obstacle, an alternative was selected within a radius of {$(\hat{\delta}^{\mu,i}_a(X)\times v^{\text{avg}}_H)/2$} of the original point while ensuring the distance between the respective release and collect points did not increase by more than {$\hat{\delta}^{\mu,i}_g(X)\times v^{\text{avg}}_g$}.
-This maintained feasibility under the UAV's energy limitation (see Corollary \ref{cor} and Remark \ref{remark}).
-A new release point was selected for the second tour during the mission due to an unknown obstacle as shown in Fig. \ref{fig:robustness_experiment}b. {Experiment video can be found in supplementary materials, and is available online.\footnote{Video link: \url{https://youtu.be/QN6FRDtdvd4}}}